Case Study

 When asked what they like best about ECPC, both doctors mentioned diversity and important ties to the community.

-“ECPC has had a lot of success and has been going through growth that at times feels exponential, and part of that success comes from being very nimble,” continued Hitchcock.
-“We are not a behemoth in terms of providing pathology services, but we have a strong outreach program with physicians.
-We're able to talk with them, find out what they need from us, and then adapt to their needs.”
+"ECPC has had a lot of success and has been going through growth that at times feels exponential, and part of that success comes from being very nimble," continued Hitchcock.
+"We are not a behemoth in terms of providing pathology services, but we have a strong outreach program with physicians.
+We can speak with them, find out what they need from us, and adapt accordingly.

 Discover More: What To Do When Your Laboratory Information System Is Sunsetting